Here at Ted & Stacey’s Mattress Guides, we recommend replacing your mattress every 8-10 years.

 But to your trusty mattress, that’s a whole lifetime!

-It’s a funny truth about human beings that we like to sleep in the exact same spot every night.
+It’s a funny truth about human beings that we like to sleep in the exact same spot of their mattress every night.

 There’s not a single thing wrong with this behavior—hey, it’s just how we’re wired—but it has the unfortunate side effect of wearing down some parts of our mattresses more than others.